-Join Timothy Pintello for an in-depth discussion in this video Introduction to permissions, part of Configuring Basic Microsoft Services.
+Join Timothy Pintello for an in-depth discussion in this video Introduction to permissions, part of Windows Server 2012: Configure Basic Microsoft Services.

 - The next topic of discussion is permissions.
 Permissions are privileges given to system objects.
 System objects can be things like users, groups or even computers.
 Permissions enable objects to carry out specific tasks such as printing or sharing or something like that.
 Permissions also enable objects to access specific resources such as specific folders or specific printers or even specific groups.